Phryxam/phryxam-misc/ap-stats-stuff/OttoMcrippemoff.md

 With this small a P-value, `0.00015 < 0.05`, there is sufficient evidence to reject H<sub>0</sub>, that is, there is sufficient evidence that the true percantage of Otto's car repairs that ended up breaking down within 90 days is greater than 7%.

 ## What does the p-value mean in the context of this evidence and case?
-In the context of this evidence and case, the P-value represents the probability of Otto's car repairs that ended up breaking down within 90 days is greater than 13.5%, assuming a true mean of 7%.
+In the context of this evidence and case, the P-value represents the probability of a sample of Otto's car repairs that ended up breaking down within 90 days being greater than 13.5%, assuming a true mean of 7%.

 ## You are the lawyer representing the people against Otto.
 Use your evidence to dispute Otto’s arguments.